Paul-Reed/node-red-contrib-ui-plotly/README.md

    }
    ```
    Should there be an option in trace config to add a trace to either the x or y axis (there would only be 1 x-axis)
 - [ ] Fix header lines on the editableLists: they need to be properly aligned with the columns below, even when the config screen is resized.
+See this [discussion](https://discourse.nodered.org/t/alignment-of-headers-in-editablelist/32071)
 - [ ] Make sure the editableLists always expand to the full available area's.
 See updateEditorHeight(node,node.editor)
 - [X] What to do with the yAxisType?  --> Solved since the first tabsheet contains now an editableList
 - [X] Disable "properties" tabsheet, when no traces are availalbe